farlies/rsked/doc/CONFIGURATION.md

 It consists of a single top-level object (dictionary) with a set of member objects with string, boolean, or numeric members.

-- `schema` : identifies the format version for the configuration file
+- `schema` : string, identifies format for the configuration file

 ### General

-- `application` : identifies the application targeted by this file
+- `application` : string, identifies the application targeted by this file
-- `sched_path` : pathname of the schedule file
+- `sched_path` : string, pathname of the schedule file
-- `version` : the version of this configuration file
+- `version` : string, the version of this configuration file

+The version string should allow rsked to detect a newer schedule via lexicographical comparison.
+A date string like "2020-09-23T14:41" works well.

 ### Inet_checker

-- `enabled` : if true, the internet monitoring feature is enabled
+- `enabled` : boolean, if true, the internet monitoring feature is enabled
-- `refresh` : interval between checks of internet status, seconds
+- `refresh` : number, interval between checks of internet status, seconds

 The [inet checker](#check_inet) is a separate process that periodically checks whether a usable internet connection is present.